Quantum field theory for spin operator of the photon: Contrast with previous decompositions

 In the review article~\cite{leader2014angular}, the authors have listed another five decompositions of the QED angular momentum~\cite{belinfante1939spin,jaffe1990g1,Ji1997gauge,chen2008spin,Wakamatsu2010gauge}, which are equivalent to each other except a surface term.
 Some of the decompositions did not separate the SAM and OAM of the photon~\cite{belinfante1939spin,Ji1997gauge}.
 The rest decompositions have applied the the classical Gauss law $\boldsymbol{\nabla}\cdot\boldsymbol{E}(\boldsymbol{x})=\rho_e(\boldsymbol{x})/\varepsilon_0$ to a term $\varepsilon_{0}(\boldsymbol{\nabla}\cdot\boldsymbol{E}_{\parallel})\boldsymbol{x}\times\boldsymbol{A}_{\parallel}$~\cite{jaffe1990g1,chen2008spin,Wakamatsu2010gauge}.
 We can show that in those decomposition, the OAM of the Dirac field, the SAM of the photon, and the OAM of the photon do not commute with each other, which means they can not be measured independently in experiment.
-In Table~\ref{tab:1}, we contrast our decomposition of the QED angular momentum with previous results.
+In Table~\ref{tab:3}, we contrast our decomposition of the QED angular momentum with previous results.

-In the following, we show some commutation issues in previous decompositions.
+In the following, we show some problems about the commutation relations in previous decompositions.
 We note that the longitudinal electric field can not be quantized with the standard QED Lagrangian density $\mathcal{L}_{\rm QED,ST}$.
 In the following, we use the quantum operators of the electric field (\ref{eq:E_planewave}) obtain by quantizing $\mathcal{L}_{\rm QED}$ in the Lorenz gauge to check the commutation relations.